-Survivor benefit (provident fund): A lump sum equal to the total employee and employer contributions (Accounts 1, 2, and 3) plus compound interest, minus drawdown payments.
+Survivor benefit (provident fund): A lump sum equal to the total employee and employer contributions (Accounts 1 and 2), plus compound interest, minus drawdown payments.

-The interest rate is set annually by the government on the recommendation of the Employees' Provident Fund Board.
-The interest rate paid by the board in 2005 was 5.05%.
+The interest rate is set annually by the government on the recommendation of the Employees Provident Fund Board.
+The interest paid by the Board in 2007 was 5.85%.

-Additional benefit (provident fund): A lump sum of M\$2,500 is paid.
+Additional benefit (provident fund): A lump sum of 2,500 ringgits is paid.